fawazahmed0/action-debug-vscode/README.md

       token: "root"
 ```

-Don't forget to set your token in url, eg: `tkn=root`
+Also you need to set your token in url, eg: `tkn=root`

 ## Continue a workflow